Here’s 4 Most Critical Questions to Consider when Collecting Customer Data

-- Directly asking the customer
+- Directly asking the customer and creating his profile

 - By appending other sources of customer data

-- By indirectly tracking customers
+- By indirectly tracking the customers

 2. How will you protect the data?

 However, it’s crucial to remember that safeguarding customer data starts in your office.
-Studies report that employees are one of the biggest threats to data breaches.
+Studies have suggested that employees are one of the biggest threats to data breaches.
 Every employee needs to be well versed in the best practices of creating a strong password and ensuring they don’t give permission to view sensitive data to anyone who shouldn’t have access.

 3. What data do you need to make the right decisions for your business?